mozilla/nunjucks/README.md

 Nunjucks supports most of jinja's features, and those docs are very good.
 Nunjucks will get better docs over time.

-Please read "How Nunjucks is Different from Jinja2" to see what features are missing.
+Please read ["How Nunjucks is Different from Jinja2"](#how-nunjucks-is-different-from-jinja2) to see what features are missing.
 Nunjucks is being quickly developed and will implement missing features over time.

 ## API Documentation

+*This documentation will be improved soon using a documentation generator*

 Nunjucks borrows a lot of the same concepts from [jinja2's API](http://jinja.pocoo.org/docs/api/).